About the Nikon D7500 Two Lens Bundle

 Headphone Output: A dedicated 3.5mm minijack is provided for connecting a pair of headphones to monitor the audio during recording or playback.
 You can adjust the headphone volume in the menu.

-Accessory Terminal: The D7500 has a proprietary input for optional accessories, such as the GP-1a GPS unit, the MC-DC2 Remote Release Cord, or the WR-1 or WR-R10 Wireless Remote Controllers.
+Accessory Terminal: The D7500 has a proprietary input for optional accessories, such as the MC-DC2 Remote Release Cord, or the WR-1 or WR-R10 Wireless Remote Controllers.

 Li-ion Battery Pack: The D7500 comes with a long lasting EN-EL15a rechargeable Lithium-Ion Battery Pack with the capacity of approximately 950 shots per charge (based on the CIPA standard), or approximately 80 minutes of continuous HD movie footage.
 You can also use the EN-EL15b, sold separately, as a spare battery.